netobserv/flowlogs-pipeline/README.md

 To include the original keys and values in addition to those specified in the `rules`, specify `policy: preserve_original_keys`.

+The rule `multiplier` takes the input field, multiplies it by the provided value, and places the result in the output field.
+This is useful to use when provided with only a sample of the flow logs (e.g. 1 our of 20), and some of the variables need to be adjusted accordingly.
+If `multipier` is not set or if it is set to 0, then the input field is simply copied to the output field.

 For example, suppose we have a flow log with the following syntax:
 ```
 {"Bytes":20800,"DstAddr":"10.130.2.2","DstPort":36936,"Packets":400,"Proto":6,"SequenceNum":1919,"SrcAddr":"10.130.2.13","SrcHostIP":"10.0.197.206","SrcPort":3100,"TCPFlags":0,"TimeFlowStart":0,"TimeReceived":1637501832}